mslabko/magento-oneclickorder/README.md

 Magento One Click Order
 =====================

-This extension allows your customers only in one click to place order, by entering only phone number.
+This extension allows your customers to place order only in one click , by entering the phone number.
 On the Product View page (right column) and Cart View page will appear form "1 Click order"